Find how these 3 patents are solving the call drop problem

 There are a few research papers disclosing solutions to reduce the call drop rate.
 We, however, searched in patent data because patents are a great source for excavating solutions to such problems.
 In the past, for example, we have found solutions to integrate Li-Fi into existing light sources while looking at patents filed in the domain.

-Not that alone, we have also helped researchers at various companies find solutions to the research problems they’re facing in a domain, with patent based solutions.
-You can have a look at some of the instances, which took the shape of blog posts here- R&D Case Studies.
+Not that alone, we have also helped researchers at various companies find solutions to the research problems they’re facing in a domain, with patent-based solutions.

 Getting back to the conversation, which got cut short, perhaps, on call drops.
 A fun fact first.